Monday, 7 May 2012

 U.S. Bank National Assoc., as Trustee v.
 Ernest E. Harpster Sl-2007-CA-6684-ES

 7) The Assignment, as an instrument of fraud in this Court intentionally perpetrated upon this court by the Plaintiff, was made to appear as though it was created and notarized on December 5, 2007.
 However, that purported creation/notarization date was facially impossible: the stamp on the notary was dated May 19, 2012.
-Since Notary commissions only last four years in
+Since Notary commissions only last four years in Florida (see F .S.
+Section 117.01 (l )), the notary stamp used on this instrument did not even exist until approximately five months after the purported date on the Assignment.

 8) Confirming this, the Notary Bonding Company’s representative, Erika Espinoza, stated in a sworn affidavit that the Notary Stamp used by Terry Rice, the Notary, did not exist on the purported date is was notarized.
 Specifically, Espinoza testified in her affidavit that the notary stamp didn’t come into existence until sometime in April 2008, five months after the date on the Assignment.